sebastianbrzustowicz/Go-password-guesser/README.md

 This CLI tool allows to crack password with brute force algorithm according to provided dictionary.
 It is possible to try variety of permutations with allowed signs.
 Application is using goroutines to boost performance.
 Algorithm is based on linear search O(n).
-Cracking supports many encryption types: raw, MD5, SHA-1, SHA-256, AES, bcrypt, whirlpool.
+Cracking supports many encryption types: <big>raw, MD4, MD5, SHA-1, SHA-226, SHA-256, SHA-384, SHA-512, AES</big>.

 # Example